(does not include airfare to Ecuador)

 click to expand/collapse Standard Responsibility Clause

 The University acts as an agent for the companies and individuals whose services have been engaged in the carrying out of the tour and, in consequence, accepts no responsibility for accidents, damages, baggage losses, delays due to strikes or to faults of any company used for carrying out this tour.
 Prices are subject to change without notice.
 The right is reserved to decline to accept or retain any person as a member of the tour at any time prior to departure or in the course of the tour.
-In the unlikely event the services or accommodations are not available as stated, due to reasons beyond our control, we will make every effort to provide accommodations of equal standard and quality for your safety and convenience.
+In the unlikely event that the services or accommodations are not available as stated, due to reasons beyond our control, we will make every effort to provide accommodations of equal standard and quality for your safety and convenience.
 After the initial nonrefundable deposit, refunds will consist only of that portion of the payment retrievable from the various agents.
-If the final payment is not received by June 29, 2019, it will be assumed the participant has withdrawn from the trip.
+All fees are required to be paid in full by the Summer First Session deadline (June 10, 2020).

 - Dates and costs are subject to change depending upon rate increases and currency exchanges.